OpenDataology/website/content/en/docs/distributions/gke/deploy/monitor-iap-setup.md

 +++

-[Cloud Identity-Aware Proxy (Cloud IAP)](https://cloud.google.com/iap/docs/) is the recommended solution for accessing your Kubeflow deployment from outside the cluster, when running Kubeflow on Google Cloud.
+[Cloud Identity-Aware Proxy (Cloud IAP)](https://cloud.google.com/iap/docs/) is the recommended solution for accessing your OpenDataology deployment from outside the cluster, when running OpenDataology on Google Cloud.

 This document is a step-by-step guide to ensuring that your IAP-secured endpoint is available, and to debugging problems that may cause the endpoint to be